 I often see anxiety and depression occurring as a consequence of low self-value as well.
 A confident and secure relationship with your own self makes it less likely that you’ll suffer from these conditions (but, of course, doesn’t guarantee it).
 These afflictions can certainly exacerbate low self-esteem and mask the genuine source of the disorder, as they take center stage.

 A young man with whom I was working was diagnosed with an acute anxiety disorder, which meds had been unsuccessful in ameliorating.
-His disorder manifested particularly as a social anxiety, and he become increasingly reclusive.
-While attending college, he would literally speak with no one, only attending classes and then retreating to the safety of his bedroom in his father’s house.
-There was no denying his anxiety, or the severity of it.
+His disorder manifested particularly as social anxiety, and he became increasingly reclusive.
+While at college, he would literally speak with no one, only attending classes and then retreating to the safety of his bedroom in his father’s house.
+There was no denying his anxiety or the severity of it.
 As I endeavored to search with him for its roots, he shared some fundamental beliefs he had about himself.

 The psychiatrists with whom he had consulted prior to working with me alternatively diagnosed him with either depression or anxiety.
-He no doubt suffers from these disorders, but they are a result of his low-self value.
-In order to give him the opportunity to surface a healthier self-esteem, my work with him focused on his core beliefs about himself and the ensuing thoughts that confirmed those beliefs.
+He no doubt suffers from these disorders, but they are a result of his low self-value.
+In order to give him the opportunity to surface healthier self-esteem, my work with him focused on his core beliefs about himself and the ensuing thoughts that confirmed those beliefs.

 I was recently facilitating a web conference called "The Marriage Mastery Workshop," during which the matter of self-esteem began to surface.
 The manner in which one’s unresolved issues—and their struggle with unworthiness and self-value—impact relationships is both deep and destructive.
 To the extent that your relationship with another mirrors your relationship with your own self, we can only begin to appreciate what occurs.
 So much of the pain experienced and dramas that unfold are rooted in the mediocrity of each party’s measure of their own worth.